elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- A fair dawn was pounding smiles
+- A just dawn was pounding smiles
-- a fair dawn was pounding hopes
+- a just dawn was pounding hopes
-- a dawn was pounding simple words brighter than plowshares ...
+- a dawn was pounding simple words, clearer than plowshares ...
 - and still for us the season of rain
 - and of poisonous beasts
 - and of knocked-down war cries
-- and of women who collapse pregnant with wait ...
+- and of women who collapse, pregnant from having hoped ...

 - {:.sp} Soldier.